-- a.
-You must first declare an academic major before you can declare a minor. - b.
+a.
 You should declare your intention to complete the requirements of a minor as early as possible.
 First, contact the department administering the minor.
 After discussing course requirements, meet with your academic advisor.
-The AIC for your academic major can add the minor to your academic program. - c.
+The AIC for your academic major can add the minor to your academic program.

+b.
 To earn a minor, you must complete the specific minor's requirements and the requirements for your academic major(s).
 Cadets may not earn a disciplinary minor in the same discipline as one's disciplinary major.

-You may earn more than one minor provided the specified criteria are met for each. - 2-7.10.
+2-7.10.
 HOW DO I DECLARE AN ACADEMIC MAJOR?

 To declare a major, meet with your academic advisor and communicate your intentions to declare.
-Pick up your academic advising folder from your advisor (AAOCA) and deliver it to the AIC of the department of your major.
-Cadets will be assigned an academic advisor from the appropriate academic department, and an entire four year course plan will be registered on-line using Q2. - 2-7.11.
+Cadets will be assigned an academic advisor from the appropriate academic department, and an entire four year course plan will be registered on-line using COMPASS.

+2-7.11.
 WHAT IF I CHOOSE THE "WRONG" MAJOR?

 After you have completed at least one semester in a major, you should have a better understanding of the major.
 If you find you have chosen the wrong major, you can change majors or options within the major.
 A decision to change a major should not be taken lightly; however, do not keep a program that might put your graduation and commissioning in danger.
 Talk to your advisor before you make a decision.
 Look at your performance in your current program.
 Are you doing poorly in the courses because you have difficulty comprehending the subject matter?
 Are you studying correctly?
-Remember, even though you want a specific major, your primary goal should be to become an Air Force officer, not earn a specific major. - 2-7.12.
+Remember, even though you want a specific major, your primary goal should be to become an Air or Space Force officer, not earn a specific major.

+2-7.12.
 HOW CAN I LOSE MY ACADEMIC MAJOR OR MINOR?

 An ARC or the Academy Board may direct you to change your major or drop your minor if you are academically deficient.
 When an ARC or the Academy Board removes you from your major or your minor, whether putting you into another major or the Bachelor of Science Program, you have turned your academic program over to them.
 Often, this happens to cadets who simply choose the wrong major.
 You will maintain better control of your academic program by making appropriate and timely decisions.
-The Department Head responsible for each major or minor may deny that major or minor to a cadet who does not maintain at least a 2.0 GPA in that major or minor or who has more than one deficient grade in courses used to determine the major's GPA or minor's GPA. - 2-7.13.
+The Department Head responsible for each major or minor may deny that major or minor to a cadet who does not maintain at least a 2.0 GPA in that major or minor or who has more than one deficient grade in courses used to determine the major's GPA.

+2-7.13.
 CAN I GET MY MAJOR BACK ONCE I HAVE LOST IT?

 If you have previously been denied or removed from a major by a Department Head, you may again declare the major after obtaining approval from the Department Head.
-If you were ARC-directed to change majors, you may again declare your original major with the ARC Chair's approval. - 2-7.14.
-MULTIPLE MAJORS OR MINORS.
-While at the Academy, you may earn more than one major, and/or one or more minors in addition to your major(s).
+If you were ARC-directed to change majors, you may again declare your original major with the ARC Chair's approval.

+2-7.14.
+MULTIPLE MAJORS OR MINORS

+While at USAF Academy, you may earn more than one major, and/or one or more minors in addition to your major(s).
 Your diploma will reflect your major(s).
 Your transcript will reflect your major(s) as well as any minor(s).
 Individual courses required in multiple majors, or in a major and a minor, count for both, but cadets must meet all requirements for multiple majors and any minor(s).
-Cadets with multiple majors must designate a primary major prior to the registration deadline in the fall semester of their first-class year.
 The following describes criteria for multiple majors and combinations of a major and a minor: